Mayo Clinic Care Network Content

 What to do

-Choose the right kinds of activities — those that build the muscles around your joints but don't damage the joints themselves.
-A physical or occupational therapist can help you develop an exercise program that's right for you.
+Select activities that strengthen the muscles around your joints without causing harm.
+A physical or occupational therapist can help you create an exercise program that's right for you.

-Focus on stretching, range-of-motion exercises and gradual progressive strength training.
-Include low-impact aerobic exercise, such as walking, cycling or water exercises, to improve your mood and help control your weight.
+Focus on stretching, range-of-motion exercises and gradual strength training.
+Include low-impact aerobic activities, such as walking, cycling and water exercises, to improve your mood and help control your weight.

 What to avoid